mishamyrt/honeymate/readme.md

     Beautiful page load coordinator.
 </h4>
 <p align="center">
-    Honeymate waits for loading images in blocks and then shows with the selected animation.
+    Honeymate waits for loading images in blocks and then shows with the selected animation.<br>
     Allows you to easily manage the page load order, indicating the order in which items are displayed
 <p>

 <p align="center">